-- to his/her attempt to claim the record.
-Where the question is of the record in total, the record holder is determined in accordance with item 1. d) on page 2 under GENERAL RULES OF POWERLIFTING. - (g) New Records are only valid if they exceed the previous record by at least 0.5 kg. - (h) If a lifter is attempting to set a World record in the deadlift and is placed at the end of the round by virtue of a protest, the remaining lifters in the group attempting the World record will have to increase their attempt by 0.5 kg.
+- (f) In the event two (2) lifters request the same weight for a new record in an individual lift, and if the first lifter by lot number succeeds, 0.5 kg will be added by the Computer secretary (if it's not a multiple of 2.5 kg's) to his/her attempt to claim the record.
+The record holder is the lifter who makes the record total first. - (g) New Records are only valid if they exceed the previous record by at least 0.5 kg. - (h) If a lifter is attempting to set a World record in the deadlift and is placed at the end of the round by virtue of a protest, the remaining lifters in the group attempting the World record will have to increase their attempt by 0.5 kg.
 If more than one lifter is attempting to set a World record in the same discipline and a lifter gets a new attempt by virtue of a protest the lifter must following him/herself. - (i) All records broken under the same conditions as that listed above shall be recognized and registered. - 3.
 World single lift bench press records may be made at any of the forenamed Championships known as single lift or as in (a) below.
-The same criterion applies to that of all world powerlifting records. - (a) Should a lifter exceed the single lift bench press record whilst lifting in a three lift powerlifting contest, he/she may claim the single lift bench press record if bona fide attempts are made on both squat and deadlift. - (b) Should a lifter in a single lift bench press contest exceed the three lift powerlifting record he / she cannot claim the three lift powerlifting record.
+The same criterion applies to that of all world powerlifting records. - (a) Should a lifter exceed the single lift bench press record whilst lifting in a three-lift powerlifting contest, he/she may claim the single lift bench press record if bona fide attempts are made on both squat and deadlift. - (b) Should a lifter in a single lift bench press contest exceed the three-lift powerlifting record he / she cannot claim the three-lift powerlifting record.

-IPF Rules for CLASSIC (raw/unequipped) Lifting
+IPF Technical Rules for CLASSIC (Raw/Unequipped) Powerlifting